nordquip/sousms/doc/UAUseCase.md

 6. System displays new balance of funds in user acct.
 7. System displays new ownership of stock in user acct.
 8. If new balance of funds and ownership of stock displays correctly, successful postconditions established, else unsuccessful postconditions established
-9. User logs out and closes system, or continues to use system for another action

 ##StockPurchase
 ###Actor